Nigg, Highland

-Nigg (from the An Neag meaning "the notch", referring to a feature of the hills above the parish church) is a village and parish in Easter Ross, administered by the Highland Council.
+Nigg (from the An Neag meaning "the notch", referring to a feature of the hills above the parish church), is a village and parish in Easter Ross, administered by the Highland Council.
 It lies on the north shore of the entrance to the Cromarty Firth.

+The Cromarty Firth has long served as a deep-water harbour.
+A marine fabrication yard at Nigg, originally established for North Sea oil and gas operations, is now used for renewable energy projects.

 Nigg Old Church

-The present parish church is an 18th-century building on an early Christian site dating back to at least the 8th century.
+The parish church is an 18th-century building on an early Christian site dating back to the 8th century.
 The Nigg Stone, one of the most elaborate stone monuments of early medieval western Europe, is preserved in a room at the west end of the church.
-This late 8th century Pictish cross-slab formerly stood in the churchyard, but was moved indoors for preservation in recent years.
+This late 8th-century Pictish cross-slab formerly stood in the churchyard but was moved indoors for preservation in recent years.

 The nearby manse is one of the oldest to survive in Scotland, dating back to the first half of the 17th century.
 It is now privately owned and no longer used as the parish minister's residence.